Nature Photography Workshops

 Schools contribute to the cost of operating the workshops (first 2 free, then $100/workshop) and books (approx. $35 per book).

-We are currently working with three schools in Auckland - Epsom Normal Primary, Remuera Intermediate and Roscommon School.
+We are currently working with three schools in Auckland - Epsom Normal Primary, Remuera Intermediate and Roscommon School, and the Scouts St. Chads group.
 Our nature photography workshops have enhanced students' mental wellbeing, given them the opportunity to experience the wonders of nature through their own photographs, and provided them an avenue to be creative in thought and expression.
 We've run these workshops on school grounds and nearby nature reserves.
-Take a peek at the beautiful glimpses of nature captured by the students and what the teachers and school management is saying!
-Their work has been published in form of books that are available in the school libraries.
+The students' work has been published in form of books that are available in the school libraries and made available to the participating students.

 The workshops connect students with nature via photography, develop mental wellbeing through time mindfully observing and capturing nature, and build their photography and creative skills, while encouraging place-based education through development of love for their local area.
 These programs align with digital learning, visual arts, well being and ecological sustainability areas in the NZ curriculum, and help develop their 'using language, symbols and texts' competency.
 It gives them the opportunity to be creators of content with nature as the context.